zacharygolba/via/examples/blog-api/README.md

 #### Database Setup

+First, copy the `./example.env` file to `./.env`.

-Make sure that your postgres server is running and available at the endpoint specified in the `.env` file located in this example app's directory.
+Make sure that your postgres server is running and available at the endpoint specified in the `.env` file that you created.
 Once the database is running, execute the following commands to initialize the database that we'll be using for our simple blog API.

 ```
 # Create an empty database to use for our blog.